coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: einduction @induction_clause_list

-   This tactic behaves like :tacn:`induction` except that it does not fail if some dependent premise of the type of :n:`@term` is not inferable.
+   This tactic behaves like :tacn:`induction` except that it does not fail if some dependent premise of the type of :n:`@term` is not inferrable.
 Instead, the unresolved premises are posed as existential variables to be inferred later, in the same way as :tacn:`eapply` does.

 .. tacv:: induction @term using @term
    :name: induction … using …

-   This behaves as :tacn:`induction`  but using :n:`@term` as induction scheme.
+   Behaves like :tacn:`induction` but uses :n:`@term` as the induction scheme.
    It does not expect the conclusion of the type of the first :n:`@term` to be inductive.

 .. tacv:: induction @term using @term with @bindings

-   This behaves as :tacn:`induction … using …` but also providing instances for the premises of the type of the second :n:`@term`.
+   Behaves like :tacn:`induction … using …` but also provides instances for the premises of the type of the second :n:`@term`.

 .. tacv:: induction {+, @term} using @qualid